 It's a common formality for respectful wedding guests to never wear a black or white dress to a wedding.
 This is because tradition says that black looks too funereal while white would appear to compete with the bride.
 Despite the custom, it is now quite common to see wedding guests wearing a little black dress at ceremonies.
 This begs the question: is wearing white to a wedding now okay for guests?

-Wearing a white dress to a wedding when you're not the bride is still generally frowned upon.
-The bride should get to stand out on her wedding day, and one of the ways she does that is by being the only one wearing white.
+The answer is that it's still not okay.
+Wearing a white dress to a wedding when you are not the bride is still frowned upon.
+This is because the bride should always be the one to stand out on her wedding day.
+Of course, one of the ways she does just that is by being the only one in the room wearing white.

-There is some gray area, where you can make your own judgment call:
+There is some gray area when it comes to wearing a white dress at a wedding ceremony.
+Consider the following situations where you can make your judgment call:

-- If it's a very non-traditional wedding, and you've spoken to the bride to make sure she's truly okay with you wearing white.
+- It's a very non-traditional wedding and you've already spoken to the bride before the big day to make sure she is truly okay with you wearing white.

-- If your dress is only partially white - for example a white bodice with a colored skirt.
+- Your dress is only partially white; for example, a white bodice with a colored skirt.

-- If your dress has a white background with an all-over print of a different color.
+- The dress has a white background with an all-over print of a different color.

-- And of course, every once in a while, a couple will request that their wedding guests all wear white.
-Beyonce and Jay Z did just that for their 2008 wedding in New York.
-And it's always good to follow what the happy couple specifically request.
+- The couple requests that their wedding guests all wear white.
+Believe it or not, it happens.
+Beyonce and Jay Z made this request in 2008 for their wedding in New York.
+In scenarios where the couple requests something specific, it's always respectful to follow suit.